alonso-herreros/uni-sysarch-lab11/Problem4/Answer.md

 the critical section.
 Since each process will only enter the critical section if the other process has set `turn` to its own value, only one process can be in the critical section at a time.

-This solution does not satisfy the **progress** requirement, since it is possible for a process to be stuck in the while loop forever.
-If one process enters loop, it will change the value of the turn `turn` variable, and the other process will _starve_.
+This solution does not satisfy the **progress** requirement, since it is possible for a process to set the turn to the other process's value, while the other process doesn't need it.
+If the other process then doesn't access the critical section, the first process will be stuck waiting for the other process to yield the turn, even if the critical section is not being used.

 This solution satisfies the **bounded waiting** requirement, since the process will wait until a condition is met, and not indefinitely.
 The process will wait until the `turn` variable is set to